Can LLMs Refuse Questions They Do Not Know? Measuring Knowledge-Aware Refusal in Factual Tasks: Refusal Index

 The intuition behind the definition is that a model achieves \emph{perfect knowledge-awareness} when its refusal probability increases monotonically with error probability, making it more likely to refuse as questions become more difficult:

 Note that this differs from error-based calibration metrics like Expected Calibration Error (ECE), which quantify absolute discrepancies between $r_i$ and $w_i$.
 In contrast, our approach evaluates only the rank discrepancies between $r_i$ and $w_i$.
-We define RI as a discrimination property because it captures the fundamental aspect of knowledge-aware refusal.
-While overall refusal rates can be adjusted through input context or preference learning, the discriminative capability for knowledge-aware refusal remains more robust and consistent.
+We define RI as a discrimination property because it captures the fundamental aspect of knowledge-aware refusal. \wigglyblue{This is because absolute discrepancy-based metrics are sensitive to changes in a model's overall refusal rate, which can significantly affect the metric value (an undesirable property).} In contrast, discriminative metrics like RI or AUROC measure only the rank between different samples, making them more robust to changes in overall refusal rates.
+Alternatively, it is generally easier for a model to adjust its overall refusal rate than to improve its ability to rank questions by difficulty accurately.
 Next, we introduce how to estimate the Refusal Index through a two-pass evaluation process (\Secref{sec:two_pass_evaluation}).